SEO is not difficult; it’s easier than you think. All you need to do is Proper SEO.

 In this post, I will be sharing a step-by-step checklist to make your posts optimized for SEO and boost your ranking.

-There is no Ultimate On-Page SEO Checklist.
-Everything you do to increase user’s experience is On-Page SEO (Click to Tweet).
-Here are some practical On-Page SEO strategies and techniques that will help you to get more search engine traffic.
+And to be honest, there is no ultimate On-Page SEO checklist.
+Everything you do to increase the users’ experience is On-Page SEO (Click to Tweet).
+Here I’ll be sharing some common On-Page SEO tips for WordPress users.

 Before doing anything else, you need to choose a focus keyword.

-Focus keyword is the keyword for which you want to rank on Google.
-It could be a short tail keyword or long tail keyword.
+The focus keyword is the keyword for which you want to rank on Google.
+It could be a short tail keyword or long-tail keyword.
 Here’s an example of two types of keywords.